 • Federal SEOG

 Unearned military tuition assistance funds are returned on a proportional basis through at least the 60% portion of the term regardless of the reason for withdrawal (service-related or otherwise).
 Any unearned TA funds will be returned directly to the military, not to the service member.
 The return of unearned aid applies to the TA portion only and is calculated subsequently to calculating the return of federal financial aid to the U.S. Department of Education.

-For Example: Military Tuition Assistance, if a student received $250 TA and earned 10% ($25) of the TA funds that was scheduled to be disbursed, the unearned funds 90% ($225) would be returned to the Military Department.
+For example: Military tuition assistance.
+If a student received $250 TA and earned 10% ($25) of the TA funds that was scheduled to be disbursed, the unearned 90% ($225) of funds would be returned to the military department.